Alex-Bubblemaster/DB/DB Systems Overview.md

   * one-to-one
   ** Both tables can have only one record on either side of the relationship.
 Each primary key value relates to only one (or no) record in the related table.
 They're like spouses—you may or may not be married, but if you are, both you and your spouse have only one spouse.
   * one-to-many
-  ** he primary key table contains only one record that relates to none, one, or many records in the related table.
+the primary key table contains only one record that relates to none, one, or many records in the related table.
 This relationship is similar to the one between you and a parent.
 You have only one mother, but your mother may have several children.
   * many-to-many
-  ** Each record in both tables can relate to any number of records (or no records) in the other table.
+Each record in both tables can relate to any number of records (or no records) in the other table.
 For instance, if you have several siblings, so do your siblings (have many siblings).
 Many-to-many relationships require a third table, known as an associate or linking table, because relational systems can't directly accommodate the relationship.

 1. When is a certain database schema normalized?
 What are the advantages of normalized databases?
 Database Normalisation is a technique of organizing the data in the database.
 Normalization is a systematic approach of decomposing tables to eliminate data redundancy and undesirable characteristics like Insertion, Update and Deletion Anamolies.
 It is a multi-step process that puts data into tabular form by removing duplicated data from the relation tables.